USFWS/secas/_posts/2025-04-21-2025-Caribbean-CCOP-meeting-summary.md

 ---
 layout: post
-published: false
+published: true
 title: >-
    Summary of the 2025 Caribbean Conservation Community of Practice meeting in St. Thomas
 author: 'Alex Lamle, User Support for the Southeast Blueprint'
 hero:
-  name: IMG_1911_HLCMedit.jpg
+  name: CCCoP25_sm.jpg
   alt: >-
-    Spikey green plants in the foreground with blue sky and white clouds behind.
+    Man stands in front of a projector screen giving a presentation to a room full of people.
   caption: >-
-    Agave plants on the island of St. Croix.
-Photo by Rua Mordecai, USFWS.
+    The third annual Caribbean Conservation Community of Practice meeting.
+Photo by Maira Brondizio, Southeast Climate Adaptation Science Center.
   headerClass: light-text
   float: right
 ---
 The [Caribbean Conservation Community of Practice](https://secasc.ncsu.edu/resources/caribbean-community-of-practice/) (CCCoP) held its third annual meeting last month in St. Thomas from March 25-27.
-The CCCoP brings together community leaders, researchers, universities, nonprofits, and federal, state, and territorial governments—all working collaboratively to strengthen applied science and resource management efforts across the Caribbean.
+The CCCoP brings together community leaders, researchers, universities, nonprofits, and federal, state, and territorial governments—all working collaboratively to strengthen applied science and resource management efforts across the Caribbean.<!--more-->

 This year’s meeting had a slightly different feel, as several partners were unable to attend due to paused funding and other administrative hurdles.
 Still, the event drew more than 30 engaged participants from about 14 different organizations!